floragunncom/search-guard-docs/_docs/dlsfls_dls.md

 ## Multiple roles and document-level security

 A user can be member of more than one role, and each role can potentially define a different DLS query for the same index.
 In this case, all DLS queries are collected and combined with `OR`.

+## Limitations

+At the moment you cannot use the following features in the DLS query:

+* terms query with terms lookup
+* geo_shape query with indexed shapes
+* percolate query

 ## Performance considerations